Skip to main content

 ## Questions

-What should the next loop ask?
+Next question: What constraint should the next loop inspect?

 Checks